 X perceived by the subject

-S. By the subject, we can imply pretty much anything.
-The most straightforward examples are men (users) and digital media.
+S. By the subject we can imply pretty much anything.
+The most straightforward examples are men (users) and digital media (like, hard drives).
 Below they will be denoted as

 M accordingly.
 Generally, we can replace a human with any higher-level user without losing correctness, but this assumption delivers a more straightforward explanation.

-The amount of information perceived by a human cannot be expressed with numbers.
+The amount of information perceived by a human cannot be expressed with a number.
 Still, given two objects

 X, Y and user